yagruda/minishell42/reference_materials/execve.md

+// ctr +shift + V to see md preview

 # execve
 execve is the system call that actually runs a new program in place of the current one.
 In a minishell, it's the key to executing external commands like ls, cat, or echo.